davro76/Web-Design-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard
-## The URL to deploy the website on Github is:https://davro76.github.io/Web-Design-Challenge/
+## The link for the Github pages is: https://davro76.github.io/Web-Design-Challenge/